media

 Do we deliver weapons or medicine?

 No. We never supply arms.
-We also do not primarily deal with medicines and medical aid; however, in several countries, we implement health programs focused on the fight against malnutrition and the improvement of maternity care and hygiene education.
+We also do not primarily deal with medicines and medical aid; however, in several countries, we implement health programmes focused on the fight against malnutrition and the improvement of maternity care and hygiene education.

 What do we do?